-Plasma can have some interactions upon applying of an electromagnetic field due to the fact that they consist of charged particles.
+Plasma can have some interactions with an applied electromagnetic field due to the fact that it consists of charged particles.

 Normally, plasma can occur in all states (Nasser, 1971).
 Plasma in solid is called solid-state plasma, while plasma generated in the liquid and gaseous states does not have any specific names.
 Only gaseous plasma is shortly called as "plasma".
 There are many differences between plasmas and gases.
 Their differences include pressure, distributions of charged-particle density in the entire plasma volume, and temperature.